scriptin/scriptin.github.io/_posts/2015-02-08-restful-http-error-handling.md

 - **HTTP-compliant**: responding with proper statuses, proper headers for that statuses, and so on.
 - **Logging properly**: configuring logging system so logs can be efficiently used to find, analyze, and fix bugs.
-- **Human-readable error messages**: for example, saying *"You can't delete X bacause it is used in Y"* and not *"org.hibernate.exception.ConstraintViolationException: Could not execute JDBC batch update"*.
+- **Human-readable error messages**: for example, saying *"You can't delete X because it is used in Y"* and not *"org.hibernate.exception.ConstraintViolationException: Could not execute JDBC batch update"*.
 Of course, responses should also be machine-readable (JSON/XML).

 I use Java in my examples, but this should be similar for any decent OOP language.